ControlSystemStudio/phoebus/README.md

 **Note:**
 In order to keep the ant and maven builds in sync, before the prepare:release update the `version` in the dependencies\ant_settings.xml to match the release version number.
-After the release is completed the `version` should updated to match the next development snapshot version.
+After the release is completed the `version` should updated to match the next development snapshotData version.